Three sites to visit

 Make the most of your visit

-The Le Carnyx restaurant also knows how to cater to your needs.
+The restaurant Le Carnyx also knows how to cater to your needs.
 The restaurant is open from 11:45am and lets you enjoy a gourmet break for lunch or a quick snack.
-All-you-can-eat buffets allow you to journey back in time and to explore Burgundian cuisine with its products of the terroir.
+All-you-can-eat buffets allow you to journey back in time and to explore Burgundian cuisine with its local products.

-In summer, the terrace at the restaurant lets you enjoy a meal in the open air.
+In summer, the terrace at the restaurant lets you enjoy your meal in the open air.

-The bookshop-boutiques, situated in the atrium at the Interpretation Centre and at the reception pavilion of the Gallo-Roman ruins, let you extend your visit and will delight young and old alike.
+The bookshop-boutiques, situated in the atrium at the Museum and at the reception pavilion of the Gallo-Roman ruins, let you extend your visit and will delight young and old alike.

 Shields, swords, helmets, games, books and magazines (available in English and German) on the siege of Alésia, the Gauls, the Romans and on the Gallo-Roman period in general will allow you to make this moment last.